monkenWu/codeIgniter4-taiwan-User-Guide/source/libraries/validation.rst

 ======================= =========== =============================================================================================== ===================================================
-alpha                   No          Fails if field has anything other than alphabetic characters. alpha_space             No          Fails if field contains anything other than alphabetic characters or spaces. alpha_dash              No          Fails if field contains anything other than alpha-numeric characters, underscores or dashes. alpha_numeric           No          Fails if field contains anything other than alpha-numeric characters or numbers. alpha_numeric_space     No          Fails if field contains anything other than alpha-numeric characters, numbers or space. decimal                 No          Fails if field contains anything other than a decimal number. differs                 Yes         Fails if field does not differ from the one in the parameter.                                   differs[field_name] exact_length            Yes         Fails if field is not exactly the parameter value.
-One or more comma-separated values.          exact_length[5] or exact_length[5,8,12] greater_than            Yes         Fails if field is less than or equal to the parameter value or not numeric.                     greater_than[8] greater_than_equal_to   Yes         Fails if field is less than the parameter value, or not numeric.                                greater_than_equal_to[5] if_exist                No          If this rule is present, validation will only return possible errors if the field key exists,
+alpha                   No          Fails if field has anything other than alphabetic characters. alpha_space             No          Fails if field contains anything other than alphabetic characters or spaces. alpha_dash              No          Fails if field contains anything other than alphanumeric characters, underscores or dashes. alpha_numeric           No          Fails if field contains anything other than alphanumeric characters. alpha_numeric_space     No          Fails if field contains anything other than alphanumeric or space characters. alpha_numeric_punct     No          Fails if field contains anything other than alphanumeric, space, or this limited set of
+                                    punctuation characters: ~ (tilde), ! (exclamation), # (number), $ (dollar), % (percent),
+                                    & (ampersand), * (asterisk), - (dash), _ (underscore), + (plus), = (equals),
+                                    | (vertical bar), : (colon), . (period).
+decimal                 No          Fails if field contains anything other than a decimal number.
-                                    regardless of its value.
-in_list                 Yes         Fails if field is not within a predetermined list.                                              in_list[red,blue,green] integer                 No          Fails if field contains anything other than an integer. is_natural              No          Fails if field contains anything other than a natural number: 0, 1, 2, 3, etc. is_natural_no_zero      No          Fails if field contains anything other than a natural number, except zero: 1, 2, 3, etc. is_unique               Yes         Checks if this field value exists in the database.
-Optionally set a                             is_unique[table.field,ignore_field,ignore_value]
-                                    column and value to ignore, useful when updating records to ignore itself. less_than               Yes         Fails if field is greater than or equal to the parameter value or not numeric.                  less_than[8]
+                                    Also accepts a + or  - sign for the number. differs                 Yes         Fails if field does not differ from the one in the parameter.                                   differs[field_name] exact_length            Yes         Fails if field is not exactly the parameter value.
+One or more comma-separated values.          exact_length[5] or exact_length[5,8,12] greater_than            Yes         Fails if field is less than or equal to the parameter value or not numeric.                     greater_than[8] greater_than_equal_to   Yes         Fails if field is less than the parameter value, or not numeric.                                greater_than_equal_to[5] hex                     No          Fails if field contains anything other than hexadecimal characters. if_exist                No          If this rule is present, validation will only return possible errors if the field key exists, regardless of its value. in_list                 Yes         Fails if field is not within a predetermined list.                                              in_list[red,blue,green] integer                 No          Fails if field contains anything other than an integer. is_natural              No          Fails if field contains anything other than a natural number: 0, 1, 2, 3, etc. is_natural_no_zero      No          Fails if field contains anything other than a natural number, except zero: 1, 2, 3, etc. is_not_unique           Yes         Checks the database to see if the given value exist.
+Can ignore records by field/value to            is_not_unique[table.field,where_field,where_value] filter (currently accept only one filter). is_unique               Yes         Checks if this field value exists in the database.
+Optionally set a                             is_unique[table.field,ignore_field,ignore_value] column and value to ignore, useful when updating records to ignore itself. less_than               Yes         Fails if field is greater than or equal to the parameter value or not numeric.                  less_than[8]